qrvey/partner-portal/docs/release-notes/known-issues.md

 * **QV-13881 - Deleted datasets listing for creation of other datasets under special circumstances**: When a user deletes an public index of a dataset and tries to create a new dataset from that dataset, the application shows the dataset that was deleted.

-* **AN-21962 - Grouped Table keeps vertical borders**: In Table charts, when a user groups tables and removes borders, the vertical borders reappear.

 * **AN-21489 - "In" Date Filter Error**: When using a Date Filter in a dashboard, the "In" operator incorrectly starts from tomorrow instead of today.

 * **AN-20834 - Relative date not updating when changing operator**: When the user edits a relative date filter and changes to the other operator, the filter endpoint is not updated and the filter does not display in the filter list.

-* **AN-20934 - Embed Button Visible on AN panel**: When the user embeds the AN panel, the **Embed Analyze view** button is visible.

-* **AN-19723 - Confusing behavior of disabled filters when edited**: When adding a global filter and then disabling and consequently editing it, the list of values refreshes but the value is not found.

 * **AN-19497 - Maps - poor error message when column or geo group is removed**: When the user removes the Geo group after creating a dot map, the error message is not descriptive.